muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 - Stringy: **Bits**, **Blob**, **Text**
 - **Nesting**

-A *collective primary possrep* has a strictly recursive definition, and is expressed mainly in terms of **Any** components directly or indirectly, and typically corresponds to the concept of a single collective item.
+A *collective possrep* has a strictly recursive definition, and is expressed mainly in terms of **Any** components directly or indirectly, and typically corresponds to the concept of a single collective item.
 There are exactly 3 of these: